Multiple users/mice on one desktop

 Download (Or read some more on what features we have)

-April 2024 - New release with more Windows 11 support!
+May 2024 - New release with improved keyboard support

 As this is a new installer with a new certificate Windows (SmartScreen) may warn you about running the installer.
 Please understand that the software is safe, as more people download it the warning will go away.
 When you see the blue popup Smartscreen dialog then please click 'More info' and then 'Run anyway'.